bozzy-gh/vitalk-dtr/README.md

 vitalk
 ======

-Communication with Vitodens 200 (VScotHO1, 20CB) via Optolink.
+Communication with Vitodens/Vitosolar 200 (VScotHO1, 20CB) via Optolink.
 This is also an english port of this software.
-This version has been translated in english and also support raw read and get (`rg`, `rs` commands).
+This version has been translated in english and also support raw get, raw set and quit (`rg`, `rs`, `q` commands).

 This application works for `Ox20CB` (`VScotHO1`) Viessmann device heater based on P300 protocol.